Some of the best pier fishing in Melbourne for land-based anglers is to be had around Port Phillip and Western Port Bays.

-Pier fishing in Victoria offers access to a lot of great species including flathead, whiting, bream, garfish, calamari (squid) and snapper amongst others.
+Each pier giving you access to a variety of fish species including flathead, whiting, bream, garfish, calamari (squid) and snapper amongst others.

-Fishing from a pier is one of the easiest ways for land-based anglers to reach fish.
+Fishing from piers is one of the easiest ways for land-based anglers to reach fish.
 Piers provide more than the opportunity to get out into deeper waters.
 They also provide habitat for marine life which attracts fish species into the area.

 Most piers are found on saltwater bays, estuaries and inlets in Victoria.
 Some are situated on freshwater, but they are nowhere near as common there.

 In freshwater pretty much any species occurring in the lake or river can be caught.
 Including freshwater staples like Murray Cod, trout, redfin, yellowbelly and European Carp.

 In saltwater, depending on the area, common pier catches include bream, garfish, immature “pinky snapperPinky Snapper The name "Pinky Snapper" refers to the immature Snapper.
 Their skin colour is different from adults (its pinker.)